MrPierre1/vue-dictionary/README.md

 ##Lessons Learned:
 * I really like vue for its simplicity
 * CSS is not my best friend
-  * I think about styling last and it's bitten in the butt
+  * I think about styling last and it has bitten me in the butt
 * Writing tests in nightwatch was painless and saved me some time